Narnala: Rulers of Narnala

-They also built fortress in Malkapur, named KAALIGADH, which was later demolished by Nizam around 1840.

-Following the fall of the Gonds, the family was invited to join the Maratha Empire by Raja Bahadur of the Bhonsle of Nagpur, who recognized their valour and experience of the Rana Sardars in the defense of Narnala and surrounding forts.
+Following the fall of the Gonds, the family was invited to join the Maratha Empire by Raja Bahadur of the Bhonsle of Nagpur, who recognized their valor and experience of the Rana Sardars in the defense of Narnala and surrounding forts.
 The Bhonsle ruler granted him the title Thakurrao.
 Later, Thakurrao Harisingh Rana joined the Bhonsles, learning that they were descendants of the Maharanas of Mewar.

-Raghoji I Bhonsle granted him the title of Qiladar of Narnala, Gawilgad, and nine other forts in Melghat, along with the Zamindar SarPatilki rights over 13 villages, and SarDeshmukh Saranjamdar rights over 9 villages in Malkapur pargana in the sarkar of Narnala.
-As devotee of Mahakaali, after the severe loss of Second Anglo-Maratha war of 1803, they built a fortress around Malkapur as their capital for all nine forts, named Kaaligarh, which was later demolished by the Nizam in 1830.
+Raghoji I Bhonsle granted him the title of Qiladar of Narnala, Gawilgad, and nine other forts in Melghat, along with the Zamindar Sar Patilki rights over 13 villages, and Sar Deshmukh Saranjamdar rights over 9 villages in Malkapur pargana in the sarkar of Narnala.
+After the severe loss of the Second Anglo–Maratha War of 1803, they built a fortress named Kaaligarh in Malkapur, so named as they were devotees of Mahakaali.
+Kaaligarh served as their capital for all nine forts, but was later demolished by the Nizam in 1830.

 A younger brother of the then Qiladar Thakurrao Rana (Sarpatil-Deshmukh) shifted his capital from Malkapur to Nadgaon, dividing the family into two main branches.
-There are four houses of the family to this day.
+There are four houses in the family to this day.
 The titular Zamindar holders of these are as follows: